thymeflow/thymeflow-back/README.md

 ## License/Copyright

-Copyright is described in COPYRIGHT.txt
+ - Copyright is described in `COPYRIGHT.txt`.
-AGPL v3, as described in LICENSE.txt
+ - License: AGPL v3, as described in `LICENSE.txt`.